Value of Sugar to the Canadian Economy

 Food processing is the second largest manufacturing industry in Ontario.
 The combination of high-quality local food ingredients (including sugar), a skilled and educated workforce, low business costs, central location, world class research facilities and an excellent transportation system give Ontario an advantage over competing jurisdictions.

 Ontario is a production and distribution centre for major markets with the United States representing the most important market for exports of sugar-containing products.
-Major sugar-using food exports from Ontario to the US are valued at $5.8 billion (2019) and account for 65% of all Canadian exports of these products to the US.
+Major sugar-using food exports from Ontario to the US are valued at $9.5 billion (2022) and account for 70% of all Canadian exports of these products to the US.

 Quebec

 Lantic Inc. owns and operates a cane sugar refinery on a 12-acre lot in eastern Montreal.
 The original plant was built in 1888.
 Over the years, the building and processing facilities have been frequently upgraded and a major expansion was completed in 2000.
 This investment doubled the refinery's regular capacity to 440,000 tonnes and with overtime, plant output can exceed 600,000 tonnes.
+In August 2023, Lantic announced a $200 million investment to further expand the Montreal plant’s capacity by 20% or approximately 100,000 tonnes.
+This new capacity is responding to increased investment in eastern Canada’s food processing industry.
+The incremental production and logistics capacity is expected to be in service in approximately two years.

 Food Processing in Quebec Benefits from High Quality, Low-Cost Sugar